What’s New

-Start with the basics, say no to punishment-based dog training
+Say no to punishment-based dog training

-Using punishment-based training tools, such as choke and prong collars, or fear-based punishments like yelling at your dog while training compromises the bond and trust your dog has with you.
+Using punishment-based training tools, such as choke and prong collars, or fear-based punishments, like yelling at your dog while training, compromises the bond and trust your dog has with you.
 Evidence shows that punishment-based training methods do not help reduce aggressive behaviour in dogs and are associated with fear-based behaviour.

 Another trend in dog training is ‘dominance-based’ methods.
 These training methods are based on the incorrect belief that behaviour problems in dogs are based on hierarchy or social structure.
 Trainers who use this method believe canine behaviour problems should be solved by showing your dog that you are dominant over them.